adamrmelnyk/blag/content/post/building-a-cli-tool-in-rust.md

 ## Concluding Thoughts

-For a language that’s considered to be tricky to use by some, I found this relatively simple to put together.
+Rust has a reputation for having a steep learning curve, but I hope that this post made it seem at least a little more approachable.
+Though my experience with the language as of writing this is fairly limited, I found this relatively simple to put together, and I hope that you will too.
 Async features were no more difficult to use than other normal functions.
 Structop really made making a Cli tool much simpler as well, giving us a simple way to set up a command line tool and expand it as needed.